AI Video API for E-Commerce Builders (2026)

 Most e-commerce video tools are built for marketers clicking buttons.
 That breaks at 50 SKUs.
 By 100 SKUs, you need automation.
 AI video APIs let developers wire video generation into Shopify webhooks, headless storefronts, and email platforms so a new product gets a video without a human touching a render button.

 This guide is how DTC builders actually integrate AI video APIs in 2026: endpoints, webhook patterns, cost math, and real Shopify and WooCommerce integration examples.
-Built for solo developers and small dev teams running fast-growing DTC stacks.
+Built for solo developers and small dev teams running fast-growing DTC stacks at catalog scale.

 Why builders need an AI video API in 2026